'Working and Growing Together'

 - To teach children about the developing world, including how their environment and society have changed over time;

-- To appreciate and value the contribution made by all ethnic groups in our multi-cultural society;
+- To proactively promote the Equality Act including the 9 characteristics the law protects and as a result appreciate and value the contribution made by all minority groups in our diverse society;

 - To enable children to be positive citizens;